bigFOOTbigSMASH/bigFOOTbigSMASH.github.io/README.md

 Although the simulation was unsuccessful, the parameters were acquired and the dynamics of the system that were derived.
 Illustrated in figure above, the pendulum is swung about the y-axis creating the angle θ_1.
 This angle is interpreted by the origin joint, and depending on the value of θ_1, the joint rotates in order to keep θ_1 within specified values.

-The furuta pendulum has long slender arms, giving the moment of inertia along the axis of its arm to be negligible.
-The arms also have rotational symmetry, which creates the moment of inertia of the two principal axes to be equal.

 <p align = "center">
   <img src = "Images/Matlab_results.png" style="margin:10px 10px">